 There’s skilled nursing care, hot meals, and modern accommodations.

-Medicare plans cover a lot of health issues, but not everything.
+Medicare plans in California cover a lot of health issues, but not everything.
 Here’s what you need to know about Medicare long-term care.

 What Is Medicare Long-Term Care?